pvssvikas/js_practice/avinash/secondApp/readme.txt

 This is the application for registration form

-to run this application
+To run this application

   start the mongodb server

     open commandprompt in admin mode and run "net start mongodb"

   then open command prompt in the secondApp folder and run npm install

- then the application runs successfully
+ Then application run on the url "http://localhost:3000"

- delete functionality need to be added
+ Delete functionality need to be implemeted